African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 HERMANUS,

-Optional Activities: Whale watching by boat, shark cage diving.
+Optional Activities: Whale watching by boat.

 DAYS 15 - 16; (2 Nights)